kleinerELM/museum_touch_kiosk/README.md

 # museum_touch_kiosk
 Media station for an exhibition showing very large image scans.
+The running web version can be viewed at https://weimar1945.flugplatz-nohra.de/ .

 - add ./js/ndl8ohc.js from https://use.typekit.net/ndl8ohc.js (provided by adobe) to display the correct font